 Most banks allow you to agree an overdraft limit with them in advance of you going overdrawn.
 The amount will depend on your circumstances but as long as any payments stay below your limit, you won’t be given any bank charges.

-Typical Cost: You will either be charged interest of c.15-20% a year (though some offer introductory interest free deals, see Best Bank Accounts) or pay a fee of 50p-£1 each day you’re overdrawn.
+Typical Cost: You will either be charged interest of c.15-20% a year (though some offer introductory interest free deals, see Best Bank Accounts) or pay a fee of 50p-£3 each day you’re overdrawn.

 Typical Charges: It can be £5-£35 for each payment made.
-So go shopping and breach your overdraft limit, spending £30 made up of four separate card payments that'd be 4 x £35 = £140 of charges.
-There's also higher levels of interest charges for each day you’re above the limit
+So go shopping and breach your overdraft limit, spending £30 made up of four separate card payments that could be 4 x £35 = £140 of charges.
+There's also often higher levels of interest or fees for each day you’re above the limit, though most banks have a cap on what they charge you per month.

-Typical Charges: Even though the only service the bank is providing is to tell you it won’t pay out – it will still levy bank charges and they can actually be higher than when it does make the payment.
+Typical Charges: Even though the only service the bank is providing is to tell you it won’t pay out – it will still levy bank charges of £5 - £35 per item, though there's usually a cap to the number of unpaid item fees you'll be charged.